Patient Leaflet Updated 26-Nov-2024 | Tillomed Laboratories Ltd

 Your doctor may want to send you for blood tests from time to time and check your salt intake regularly to make sure you do not develop high blood pressure, fluid retention or become overweight.

-Please tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-This is especially important if you are taking:
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including those obtained without a prescription.
+This includes herbal medicines.

 Or medicines to treat: